Command line interface

 Raschii can create basic plots of the wave elevation and kinematics.
 This only works if you separately install the matplotlib package which is not a required dependency of Raschii since it is not needed for the main functionality.

-To plot a wave, run
+To plot a wave by wave length, run

 python -m raschii.cmd.plot Fenton 10 100 100 --velocities --ymin 50